rocketacademy/sarah-classic/course-logistics/required-hardware-and-software/recommended-set-up.md

 # 👍 Recommended Setup

-## Folder Structure for SWE Fundamentals
+## Folder Structure for Sarah Classic

-In SWE Fundamentals we will be creating many folders and cloning the starter code multiple times.
+In Sarah Classic we will be creating many folders and cloning the starter code multiple times.
 To keep our code organised, we recommend the following folder structure.

 {% hint style="info" %}
 All code-related files and folders are in kebab case (hyphenated and lowercase), e.g., `file-name.txt` , for ease of use on the command line.
 It is generally a bad idea to name any files or folders with a space in them, e.g., `file name.txt` , because spaces need to be escaped with backslash (`\`) on the command line.
 {% endhint %}

-1. Host all SWE Fundamentals code in a folder called `fundamentals`.
+1. Host all Sarah Classic code in a folder called `fundamentals`.
 Keep this in your `Documents` folder.
-2. Within the `fundamentals` folder, for each class session (there are 12 total) in SWE Fundamentals, create a new folder for that day.
+2. Within the `fundamentals` folder, for each class session (there are 12 total) in Sarah Classic, create a new folder for that day.
 This means you will have 12 day-specific folders, such as `day1`, `day2`, ..., `day12`.
 3. Within each `dayX` folder, create 1 folder for pre-class exercises and another folder for in-class exercises.
 These can be named `pre-class` and `in-class`, or any other naming scheme that works for you.
-4. Within `pre-class` and `in-class` folders, keep a separate folder for every exercise you do that requires you to create a new Git repository or clone a new copy of the SWE Fundamentals starter code.
+4. Within `pre-class` and `in-class` folders, keep a separate folder for every exercise you do that requires you to create a new Git repository or clone a new copy of the Sarah Classic starter code.

 {% hint style="info" %}
 As a shortcut, we can run the following command in the terminal to create all the folders.